Drewsif/PiShrink/README.md

 * `-s` will skip the autoexpanding part of the process.
 * `-d` will create a logfile `pishrink.log` which may help for problem analysis.
 * `-r` will attempt to repair the filesystem if regular repairs fail
-* `-z` will compress the image after shrinking using gzip, pigz, xz or pxz.
+* `-z` will compress the image after shrinking using gzip or xz.
 Default is `gzip`. `.gz` or `.xz` extension will be added to the filename.
+* `-a` will use option -f9 for gzip and option -T0 for xz.

+Default options for parallel compression can be overwritten by defining PISHRINK_GZIP or PSHRINK_XZ environment variable.

 ## Prerequisites ##
 If you are trying to shrink a [NOOBS](https://github.com/raspberrypi/noobs) image it will likely fail.
 This is due to [NOOBS partitioning](https://github.com/raspberrypi/noobs/wiki/NOOBS-partitioning-explained) being significantly different than Raspbian's.
 Hopefully PiShrink will be able to support NOOBS in the near future.